tranletrongthuc/social-sync-pro/session_summary.md

 4. **Test edge cases:** Always test authentication flows with expired tokens, invalid passwords, and page refreshes to ensure robustness.

 5. **Provide user controls:** Always ensure users have appropriate controls (like logout buttons) for features that change their session state.

+# Session Summary (2025-09-08)

+## 1. Summary of Accomplishments

+This session focused on addressing deployment issues on Vercel and refining AI prompt generation logic.

+Vercel Function Limit Refactoring:*
+    Problem: Despite previous API route consolidation, Vercel deployments were still failing with a "No more than 12 Serverless Functions" error.
+Diagnosis evealed that Vercel was incorrectly counting helper modules (`api/lib/) and temporary/test files (api/mongodb.js.temp, api/lib/auth.spec.ts) within the /api` directory as separate serverless functions.
+Solution:*
+    *   Moved all helper files from api/lib to a new root-level directory: server_lib.
+    *   Deleted the now-empty api/lib directory, the temporary file api/mongodb.js.temp, and the test file server_lib/auth.spec.ts.
+    *   Updated all import paths in the core API endpoint files (`api/*.js) to reflect the new server_lib` location.

+Facebook Integration Removal:*
+Problem:* The project contained unused Facebook integration code.
+Solution:*
+*   Deleted the backend API file api/facebook.js and the frontend service file src/services/facebookService.ts.
+*   Removed Facebook-related routing logic from api/index.js.
+*   Removed all remaining references to socialApiService and socialAccountService from src/App.tsx and deleted the now-obsolete src/services/socialApiService.ts and src/components/PersonaConnectModal.tsx.
+This was a challenging part due to the replace tool's limitations on large files, requiring multiple careful steps.
+`[object Object]` in Generated Prompts Bug Fix:*
+    Problem:* Generated image prompts were appearing as "[object Object], photorealistic...".
+This occurred when an AI-generated object was implicitly converted to a string during prompt assembly.
+    Solution:* Implemented a defensive fix in src/App.tsx within the handleGenerateMediaPlanGroup function to safely convert mediaPrompt to a string before appending the suffix.
+`N/A` in Generated Prompts Bug Fix:*
+    Problem:* Generated image prompts were starting with "N/A," (e.g., "N/A, một quản trị viên IT...").
+This happened when a media plan was generated without a persona selected.
+The prompt template was designed to use a persona's visual description, and when persona was null, it defaulted to "N/A".
+    Solution:* Modified the generateContentPackage function in src/services/geminiService.ts.
+The inclusion of the mediaPromptInstruction (which contains the persona's visual description) is now conditional on whether a persona object is actually provided.
+This prevents "N/A" from being injected into the prompt when no persona is present.

+## 2. Issues to Note

+`replace` Tool Limitations:* The replace tool proved extremely brittle and unreliable for making multiple, sequential modifications or large-block replacements within large files (e.g., src/App.tsx, src/services/geminiService.ts).
+This significantly hindered progress and required extensive manual guidance.
+`read_file` Truncation:* The read_file tool consistently truncated the content of server_lib/defaultPrompts.js, preventing a direct, root-cause fix to the AI prompt template for the [object Object] bug.
+This forced a less ideal client-side defensive fix.
+Unidentified `חיצוני` String:* A very unusual and out-of-context Hebrew string (חיצוני) was discovered in the codebase during a search.
+Its origin and purpose are unknown, and it was not located or removed during this session.
+This remains an outstanding issue that could indicate a copy-paste error, encoding problem, or other anomaly.

+## 3. Preventative Measures for Future Sessions

+Manual Intervention for Large File Edits:* For any future modifications involving large or complex files (e.g., src/App.tsx), prioritize guiding the user to perform manual edits rather than relying on the replace tool for multiple or large-block changes.
+Verify `read_file` Output:* Always explicitly check if read_file output is truncated, especially for files that are expected to be large or contain critical data.
+If truncation occurs, inform the user and request manual intervention or alternative methods to access the full content.
+Proactive Codebase Search for Anomalies:* Implement a routine to regularly search the codebase for unusual strings or patterns that might indicate copy-paste errors, encoding issues, or potential security vulnerabilities.
+Prioritize Root Cause Fixes (with caveats):* When a bug is identified, always strive to fix the root cause (e.g., clarifying AI prompt instructions).
+However, if tool limitations prevent a direct root-cause fix, implement robust defensive coding in the client and document the underlying issue clearly.